The Soldier's Details

 Philip’s parents Ernst Emil Giese and Ellen ‘Nellie’ Bee married in Claremont in 1911.

 Philip was was one of 3 sons and 1 daughter born to Ernst and Nellie.
 Daughter Edith was the first born while the couple were living in Greenbushes.
-The Giese family lived in this area and it was probably where Ernst grew up.
+The Giese family lived in this area and it was probably where Ernst spent some of his formative years.

 The family moved to Wyalkatchem to farm just a year or two later.